ast-cloud/chatnow/README.md

 An online quick chat application created in react using Redis pub/sub system.
-Users can create a room or join an already created room with any name, without the need to give any personal information (Email or phone number).
+Users can create a chat room or join an existing chat room with any name, without the need to give any personal information (Email or phone number).
 After the web-socket connection ends the room is completely disposed.

 It comprises of a React frontend and an Express backend.

-Redis is used for Pub/Sub system.
+For each chat room, a channel is created in the Redis Pub/Sub system to which all the room members are made to subscribe.
+Any new message from a member is published to this channel and hence received by all other members.

 React state management library used - Recoil